-The Nomination and Compensation Committee supports the Board of Directors in preparing the Compensation Report, in establishing and reviewing the Company's compensation principles and guidelines and performance metrics as well as in preparing proposals to the General Shareholders' Meeting regarding the compensation of the Board of Directors and of the Management Board.
+The Nomination and Compensation Committee supports the mission of the Board of Directors to attract, retain and motivate people with outstanding professional and human capabilities at the Board of Directors and top management levels.
+The Nomination and Compensation Committee also supports the Board of Directors in preparing the Compensation Report, establishing and reviewing the Company's compensation principles, guidelines, and performance metrics, and preparing proposals to the General Shareholders' Meeting on the compensation of the Board of Directors and Management Board.
 The committee may also submit proposals and recommendations to the Board of Directors on other compensation-related issues.
-The Nomination and Compensation Committee Charter is available at: www.sonova. com/en/investors/committee-charters.
+The Nomination and Compensation Committee Charter is available at: www.sonova.com/en/investors/committee-charters.